What You Can Borrow

 - New Stock Coming Soon

-Whether you are looking for fiction or non-fiction we will have the right book for you.
+Whether you're looking for fiction or non-fiction we have the right book for you.
 Milton Keynes Libraries hold books in a variety of formats.

-- Large Print - All Milton Keynes Libraries stock a range of large print books.
-Whilst not all books published are produced in large print, most of the popular novels and some factual books, such as biographies or travel stories, are published in this format.
-Reservations can be made for Large Print Books and Library members who are visually impaired can make a reservation free of charge.
+- Large Print - All libraries stock a range of large print books.
+While not all books published are produced in large print, most of the popular novels and some factual books (like biographies or travel stories) are published in this format.
+Reservations can be made for large print books and library members who are visually impaired can make reservations free of charge.

 - Graphic Novels - from Batman to Manga.

 - Children's Books - from board books for your babies to early readers and homework help.